erinbedri/Agri_Trade---django-project/README.md

 ### Agri Trade is a digital B2B marketplace that brings together Sellers and Buyers of agricultural products.

-### Agri Trade is not a broker - we do not buy or sell agricultural products, we merely offer Sellers to market their products easily on the market.
+### This project is part of the final assessment to the Python Web Development course in SoftUni

 ### live at https://agritrade.herokuapp.com/